jessecambon/jessecambon.github.io/_posts/2019-12-8-practical-tidy-evaluation.md

 ![](/rmd_images/2019-12-8-practical-tidy-evaluation/unnamed-chunk-7-1.png)<!-- -->

 As you can see, we’ve plotted the “hp” (horsepower) variable against “disp” (displacement) and added a regression line.
-Instead of copying and pasting ggplot code to create the same plot with different datasets and variables, we can just call our function.
+Now, instead of copying and pasting ggplot code to create the same plot with different datasets and variables, we can just call our function.

 ### The “Curly-Curly” Shortcut and Passing Multiple Variables